This page was most recently updated on May 8th, 2025

 SECTION 4.01 Class of Members.

-The members of the Corporation shall be one class.
+The Corporations members shall be one class.
 The qualifications for membership shall be those designated by the Board of Advisors from time to time.

-A. For purposes of defining a quorum at General Membership Meetings, members will be divided by active and inactive members.
-Any member without a known current address or phone number, or who has not made contact nor communication in writing, addressed to the corporation’s post office box, or with an official of the Court within one (1) year prior to an annual membership meeting, or a lifetime titleholder who has not paid his/her annual membership dues will be considered as an inactive member.
+A. To define a quorum at General Membership Meetings, members will be divided into active and inactive members.
+Any member without a known current address or phone number, or who has not made contact nor communication in writing, addressed to the corporation’s post office box, or with an official of the Court within one (1) year prior to an annual membership meeting, or a lifetime titleholder who has not paid their annual membership dues will be considered as an inactive member.
 [Amended on 06/04/2006, General Membership Meeting.]

 SECTION 4.02 Election of Members.